October 16th is National Feral Cat Day, so it’s a good time to talk about feral kitties and how we treat them.

 These cats are not trained or tamed, so there is no guarantee that they will stay at the home or business where they are sent.
 But since they are spayed or neutered, they do not contribute to the feral population in a significant way.
 Chicago’s Empirical Brewery is one business that has used feral cats from this program successfully.

-Los Angeles, California has another program like this called the Working Cats Program that has found homes for over 500 feral cats.
+Los Angeles, California has another program like this called the Working Cats Program that has found homes for hundreds of feral cats.